-NUR 104

-Essentials of Nursing Care: Health Safety (2.5 credits didactic, 0.5 credits lab)
+NUR 104 Essentials of Nursing Care: Health Safety (2.5 credits didactic, 0.5 credits lab)

 Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, and College-level Math.
 This content focuses on the use of nursing process to provide and manage patient-centered care for persons across the lifespan.
 Patient teaching is discussed.
 Documenting and reporting nursing care and the use of informatics in health care are presented.
-The concepts of health promotion, maintenance, obtaining a health history and the techniques of physical assessment are presented.
+The concepts of health promotion, maintenance, obtaining a health history, and the techniques of physical assessment are presented.
 Attention to safe and effective care with respect to environmental safety needs, emergency preparedness, use of restraints, infection control, and the prevention and management of pressure injury is explored.
 Pharmacology, safe medication administration and related nursing care are also addressed.
+Safe use of the nursing process is fundamental in this course.

-All of the skill labs in this course must be successfully completed with a passing grade of (P) to pass this course, regardless of the course numeric grade.
-Skills labs are graded pass/fail (P/F).
+All the skills labs in this course must be successfully completed with a satisfactory grade of "Complete" to pass this course, regardless of the course numeric grade.
+Skills labs are graded as Satisfactory (Complete) or Unsatisfactory (Incomplete).

 Students must purchase one skills kit (available in the bookstore) for use in the NUR 104 and NUR 105 course.
-Items within the kit are necessary for students to use during their application of nursing clinical skills assignments for evaluation and feedback by the course instructor.
+Items within them are necessary for students to use during their application of nursing clinical skills assignments for evaluation and feedback by the course instructor.

-NUR 105
+NUR 105 Essentials of

-Essentials of Nursing Care: Health Differences 3 credits (2.5 credits didactic, 0.5 credits lab)
+Nursing Care: Health Differences3 credits(2.5 credits didactic, 0.5 credits lab)3

-Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 104 Essentials of Nursing Care: Health Safety, and NUR 108 Transition to the Professional Nurse Role.
-LPN to BS students take NUR 101 Introduction to Professional Nursing in place of NUR 108.
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math.
 This content focuses on the application of the nursing process to support nursing judgment for the provision of evidence-based, patient-centered care.
 Patient-centered care addressing the promotion of health and achievement of optimal outcomes for patients experiencing common health problems related to nutrition, elimination, oxygenation, fluid, and electrolyte balance, mobility, activity, sleep, and rest is presented in this content.
+Knowledge of anatomy and physiology and the nursing process is used to support nursing judgment.
+Ethical and legal implications along with evidence-based standards of nursing practice are presented in relation to safe, quality nursing care for patients and families across the lifespan.